stata2r/stata2r.github.io/src/extras/README.md

 _Note: **dplyr** doesn't modify data in place.
 So you'll need to (re)assign if you want to keep your changes.
 E.g. `dat = dat %>% group_by...`_

-Subset by rows and then columns:
+Subset by rows and then columns.

 <div class="code--container">
 <div>